 Ecological objective Common Indicator Interrelations with CIs 13 and 14 of EO5 Monitoring interconnections EO1 Marine Habitats CI1: Habitat distributional range (to also consider habitat extent as a relevant attribute) Excessive concentrations of nutrients and chlorophyll a may cause chemical and transparency change with consequent effects on habitat communities.
-If possible, overlapping of EO5 stations is desired with the key locations of benthic habitats with plant species, preferably also within the MPA (as a reference EO1 Marine Species STATE C2: Condition of the habitat's typical species and communities STATE The excessive nutrients concentrations may cause increased abundance of phytoplankton biomass (chlorophyll-a - CI14) and macroalgae, as well as proliferation of opportunistic and HAB species with consequent effects on habitat communities, for example phytoplankton blooms may reduce light availability for marine plants.
-PRESSURE, IMPACT station).
-EO3 CI7: Spawning stock Biomass STATE Nutrients and chlorophyll a can possibly impact the spawning stock biomass through the changes in chemical conditions and transparency E07 CI15: Location and extent of the habitats impacted directly by hydrographical alterations.
-IMPACT An interrelation with monitoring of eutrophication can be expected since among others turbidity, which might be related to increased eutrophication, can play a crucial role in maintaining marine habitats PRESSURE Basic hydrographic data should be collected and reported on all EO5 stations, such as temperature and salinity, to define the major coastal/onshore water types for eutrophication assessment.
+If possible, overlapping of EO5 stations is desired with the key locations of benthic habitats with plant species, preferably also within the MPA (as a reference STATE The excessive nutrients concentrations may station).
+EO1 C2: cause increased abundance of phytoplankton Marine Condition of the habitat's typical biomass (chlorophyll-a - CI14) and Species species and communities macroalgae, as well as proliferation of opportunistic and HAB species with consequent effects on habitat communities, STATE for example phytoplankton blooms may reduce light availability for marine plants.
+PRESSURE, IMPACT EO3 CI7: Spawning stock Biomass Nutrients and chlorophyll a can possibly impact the spawning stock biomass through the changes in chemical conditions and STATE transparency EO7 C115: Location and extent of the habitats impacted directly by hydrographical alterations.
+IMPACT An interrelation with monitoring of eutrophication can be expected since among others turbidity, which might be related to increased eutrophication, can play a crucial role in maintaining marine habitats PRESSURE Basic hydrographic data should be collected and reported on all EOS stations, such as temperature and salinity, to define the major coastal/onshore water types for eutrophication assessment.
 EO8 CI16: Length of coastline subject to physical disturbance due to the influence of man-made structures.
-PRESSURE Since eutrophication is related to urbanized areas due to nutrient increase (CI 13) through the anthropogenic (particularly non-treated or not appropriately treated) wastes Another interrelation is with EO8 - CI16 (as physical disturbance due to man-made structures can affect hydrographical characteristics as are turbidity, currents, release of nutrients) PRESSURE The type of construction/infrastructure on the coastline is determined as part of EO8 monitoring.
+PRESSURE Since eutrophication is related to urbanized areas due to nutrient increase (CI 13) through the anthropogenic (particularly non-treated or not appropriately treated) wastes Another interrelation is with EO8 - C116 (as physical disturbance due to man-made structures can affect hydrographical characteristics as are turbidity, currents, release of nutrients) PRESSURE The type of construction/infrastructure on the coastline is determined as part of EO8 monitoring.
 To some extent, it could contribute towards identifying type of pressure coming from human sources relevant for monitoring at EO5 stations.
 In addition, information coming from EO5 monitoring could complement EO8 monitoring.
 EO9 CI17-CI20 Integration of sampling stations for EO5 and EO9 ensures cost- effectiveness.